-The Company entered into an executive consulting agreement with Keith Bodnarchuk dated January 10, 2022 (the "Bodnarchuk Agreement") which outlines the terms and conditions under which Mr. Bodnarchuk provides executive consulting services to the Company in his capacity as Chief Executive Officer.
+The Company entered into an executive consulting agreement with 1331149 BC Ltd, a company controlled by Keith Bodnarchuk, dated January 10, 2022 and revised on July 1, 2023 and January 1, 2025 (the "Bodnarchuk Agreement") which outlines the terms and conditions under which Mr. Bodnarchuk provides executive consulting services to the Company in his capacity as Chief Executive Officer.

-Pursuant to the Bodnarchuk Agreement, Mr. Bodnarchuk is paid \$60,000 per year commencing upon completion of the Offering.
-The Bodnarchuk Agreement sets an annual performance bonus target equal to 50% of Mr. Bodnarchuk's annual fee.
+Pursuant to the Bodnarchuk Agreement, Mr. Bodnarchuk is paid \$225,500 per year.
+The Bodnarchuk Agreement sets an annual performance bonus target equal to 75% of Mr. Bodnarchuk's annual fee.
 Mr. Bodnarchuk may also be entitled to a special bonus at the discretion of the Board.
 Mr. Bodnarchuk will be reimbursed by the Company for any reasonable expenses pursuant to the Bodnarchuk Agreement.

 The term of the Bodnarchuk Agreement is for an indefinite period.
-The Bodnarchuk Agreement may be terminated by either party providing 30 days' written notice to the other party, and if so terminated, the Company will pay Mr. Bodnarchuk all fees, bonuses and reimbursable expenses incurred up to the date of termination.
+The Bodnarchuk Agreement may be terminated by either party providing 90 days' written notice to the other party, and if so terminated, the Company will pay Mr. Bodnarchuk all fees, bonuses and reimbursable expenses incurred up to the date of termination.
 If Mr. Bodnarchuk is terminated without cause or for good cause (as those terms are defined in the Bodnarchuk Agreement), he is entitled to a severance payment equal to 12 months of his monthly fee and highest monthly bonus.
 If the Bodnarchuk Agreement is terminated within 12 months of a change of control (as defined in the Bodnarchuk Agreement), he is entitled to a payment equal to 24 months of his monthly fee and highest monthly bonus.